pablordoricaw/mountserver/README.md

 ### Tested environments:
 __macOS__ -> [FUSE for macOS](https://osxfuse.github.io/) required.
 __Ubuntu__ -> sshfs required.
 Download by typing the following command in the
-              terminal and inputting your user password.
+              terminal and inputting your user password:

               ```
               sudo apt-get install sshfs
               ```